PhantomChain/docs/docs/api/sdk/clients/swift.md

 ### Carthage

 [Carthage](https://github.com/Carthage/Carthage) is a simple dependency manager that provide you with a binary framework.
-If you are using Carthage, you can integrate the Ark Swift Client in your project by specifying it in your `Cartfile`:
+If you are using Carthage, you can integrate the Phantom Swift Client in your project by specifying it in your `Cartfile`:

 ```
-github "ArkEcosystem/swift-client" ~> 0.1.0
+github "Phantom/swift-client" ~> 0.1.0
 ```

 Afterwards, run `Carthage update` to build the framework.